 We are already seeing major conferences make the decision to go virtual.
 Docusign was able to make the switch from a live conference to a completely virtual event in under a week.
 But what about roadshows and smaller field events?
-Before you make the decision to cancel or postpone your roadshow, consider whether or not a virtual event is the right solution for you.
+Before you make the decision to cancel or postpone your event, consider hosting a virtual roadshow instead.

 Benefits of Hosting a Virtual Event

 Hosting a virtual event can be a cost-effective way to get in front of your audience.
-They allow you to meet your attendees on their terms (at home or at the office, live or on-demand) and do not take the same amount of resources an in-person event may need.
+They allow you to meet your attendees on their terms (at home or at the office, live or on-demand) and do not take the same amount of resources an in-person event.
 Other benefits include:

 Expanded Target Audience

 There are some great tools for hosting webinars and virtual events and one, if not a few of them, may already be a part of your marketing tech stack.
-If not, there are a variety of cost-effective resources available that take minimal implementation effort.
+If not, there are a variety of cost-effective resources available that can be launched quickly and effectively.

 One of the best things about virtual events is their ability to be viewed on-demand.
 You can use the recording in a variety of ways, including being featured on your website, repurposed in email campaigns, and used as inspiration for future blogs and case studies.
 On-demand also provides your attendees with the ability to participate on their schedule.

 Not all event formats lend themselves towards virtual events.
 An activity like a movie screening or a networking event may need to be rethought or postponed.
-BUT, there are a lot of great options for turning your roadshow into a virtual experience.
+BUT, there are a lot of great options for producing a virtual roadshow.

 Here are few ideas to consider if you want to go virtual with your upcoming field marketing event:

-- Live stream your sessions - Record and stream your speakers on stage just like you would at your in-person event.
+- Stream your sessions - Record and stream your speakers on stage just like you would at your in-person event.
 DocuSign kept the conference feeling at DocuSign Momentum by having their presenters speak to their virtual audience from their event venue.